 Scenario Two: Internal Server Error

 - It could be because your document is too large.
-You will need to convert your document to PDF format with Adobe Reader 7.0 or greater, upload your document and resubmit your e-form.
+You will need to convert your document to PDF format with Adobe Reader 7.0 or older, upload your document and resubmit your e-form.
 You can test your document using this test e-form:

-- It could be the browser you are using.
+- It could be the browser you are currently using.
 Try using a different browser and/or clear your browser’s cookies/cache history.

 This is the image you would see: